Maumee Valley Adventurers

 https://ridewithgps.com/routes/45588201

-• The ride will begin and end in Whitehouse, OH, from the parking lot on St Louis Ave on the South Fork of the Wabash Cannonball Trail
+The ride will begin and end in Whitehouse, OH, from the Municipal Building parking lot on 6925 Providence Street, Whitehouse.

-• You will need to bring your own dinner and breakfast meals.
-There will be a stop for coffee and donuts Sunday, on the way back.
+You will need to bring your own dinner and breakfast meals.
+Optional stop for coffee and donuts Sunday, on the way back.

 Registration is required.